ANTH 111 Introduction to Physical Anthropology/Archaeology

 ANTH 243 Principles of Archaeology and Prehistoric Societies

-This course offers an examination of modern archaeological research including how archaeologists work in the field, their analytical techniques, and some of the principal methodological and theoretical issues facing the field.
+This course offers an examination of modern archaeological research including how archaeologists work in the field, their analytical techniques, and some of the principal methodological and theoretical issues facing the discipline.
 A wide variety of archaeological examples (from lavish Egyptian tombs to simple nomadic settlements) will be used to illustrate the main themes of the course.
 Students will participate in the process of archaeological research through a series of practical exercises and assignments.
 Prerequisite: ANTH 110 or 111/112 or permission of the instructor.
 Three credits.
 Next offered 2019-2020 and in alternate years.

 ANTH 253 Origins of Cities